Quicklist: Different Types of Pasta Shapes

 Spaghettini is best served with tomato-based or olive oil-based sauces.
 You will also find it commonly used in exotic dishes due to its delicacy and the visual appeal that it adds.

-Have you ever eaten straw-like pasta?
-If you have, then you have eaten bucatini.
-Bucatini is a type of pasta noodles that is similar to spaghetti, except that it is thicker and has a hole running in the center throughout its entirety.
+Bucatini is a type of cylindrical pasta noodle that is similar to spaghetti, except that it is thicker and has a hole running through the center.

 Bucatini comes from the Italian word ‘buco’, which means hole and ‘bucato’ which means pierced.
-This type of pasta tastes great in casseroles or stewed in a broth with fresh and juicy tomatoes because the hollow center allows it to soak as much sauce as possible so that each bite is bold and full of flavor.
+This type of pasta tastes great in casseroles or stewed in a broth with fresh and juicy tomatoes because the hollow center allows it to soak as much sauce as possible.

-Mafalde, mafalda or mafaldine are the different names given to a type of pasta that comprises of long rectangular ribbons with ruffled edges on both sides.
-It is quite similar in shape and size to the famous lasagna, although Mafalda is narrower (approximately ½ to ¾ inch in width) than lasagna.
+Mafalda, or mafaldine, is made of long rectangular ribbons with ruffled edges on both sides.
+It is quite similar in shape and size to lasagna, although narrower (approximately ½ to ¾ inch in width).

 Who doesn’t love macaroni?
-Not only is it everyone’s favorite pasta since childhood, but elbow macaroni is perhaps the most versatile of all the available types of pasta.
+Not only is it everyone’s favorite childhood pasta dish, but elbow macaroni is perhaps the most versatile of all the available types of pasta.

 Penne rigate is a modified version of penne pasta with grooved or ridged outer sides.
 The vertical ridges that run lengthwise down each tube not only add to the texture but also hold on the sauces that normally slide down the smooth penne lisce.

-Tortiglioni is much like rigatoni apart from the fact that tortiglioni is much larger and that unlike rigatoni whose grooves like vertically top to bottom, the ridges of tortiglioni are twisted around the pasta.
-Besides making it visually appealing, the spiral grooves are highly functional for holding on to full-bodied sauces of all kinds.
+Tortiglioni is much like rigatoni apart from the fact that tortiglioni is much larger and the ridges are twisted around the pasta.
+Besides making it visually appealing, the spiral grooves are highly functional for holding on to full-bodied sauces.

 Chifferi refers to pasta that is shaped like conventional elbow macaroni but is shorter and wider.
 It comes in two varieties, which are lisce (smooth) and rigati (ridged).
 You can substitute the macaroni in mac n’ cheese with chifferi to get more full and flavorsome bites that are loaded with cheese.

-If you want to eat something that reminds you if escargot, then try pipe rigate as its shape closely resembles that of a snail shell.
-This is because pipe rigate has a wide opening on one end whereas the other end is pressed so that the flattened side is closed altogether.
-This type of pasta goes well with chunky, oil-based, or creamy sauces.
+The shape of pipe rigate resembles a snail shell with a wide opening on one end and the other end pressed so that the flattened side is closed altogether.
+This type of pasta goes well with chunky, oil-based or creamy sauces.

-Rotelle fascinates children a lot as its shape is similar to that of tiny wagon wheels.
-Therefore, it is often called wagon wheel pasta as well.
+Rotelle fascinates children with its shape similar to wagon wheels.

 Those who don’t pay attention to fine details might say that macaroni, chifferi and chifferirigate are different names for the same pasta.
 But the reality is just the opposite.